fbpx

 Thru summer programing we are able to extend the work we do during the summer

-We organize local, regional, national & international tournamets in Chicago
+We organize local, regional, national & international tournaments in Chicago